 By the time Amanda headed to college, she was barely speaking to her parents.

 Fighting For Care

-The crisis center would only hold her for a maximum of 72 hours, and Amanda needed much more treatment than that.
+The crisis center would hold her for a maximum of only 72 hours, and Amanda needed much more treatment than that.
 When Pam asked where her daughter would be sent next, the doctor told her Amanda would be discharged and likely end up back in the center.

 So Pam spent the next day in the crisis center waiting room, desperately calling one psychiatric hospital after another to find a place to send Amanda.
 They were all full.
 She begged them to call her back when they had an opening, but they told her they couldn’t reserve a spot.
-Instead, they told her to call every half hour in the hope that she’d be able to grab the next available bed.
+Instead, they told her to call every half-hour in the hope that she’d be able to grab the next available bed.
 Pam plugged her cellphone into the waiting room wall and repeatedly called each one on speed dial.
 “You go into mother-bear mode, where you dig in and do what you have to do to protect your cub.
 I knew I couldn’t stop until Amanda had the help she needed,” says Pam.

 After eight hours of continuous dialing, Pam finally found Amanda an open bed at a hospital near their home.
 For Pam, it was a huge relief that her daughter was safe.
 “We felt like we were finally entering a new phase of tackling her condition.
 In the hospital, at least we knew where she was and that she was under a watchful eye.
 We felt safest knowing she didn’t have a choice to leave.”

 But Amanda had a different perspective.
 She didn’t see her psychosis as a disease — she saw it as a transformation where she was finally able to face her vulnerability and deal with her issues.